 • Remove as much air as you can from packages you freeze food in.
 The closer your food is to its packaging, the less chance there is of it losing water.

 • Don’t leave your food in the freezer longer than you have to.
 The longer your food is frozen, the greater the chance of it becoming freezer burnt.

 • Set your freezer at the lowest setting that you can in order to help avoid sublimation from occurring, as it’s less likely at lower temperatures.

 • Always use high-quality zipper-style bags to freeze food, and try to wrap foods in a bag that fits just right.

 • Don’t place hot food in the freezer.
 You risk increasing the temperature of your freezer, and some of your frozen foods may even start to thaw.

 • Avoid opening the freezer door more than it needs to be opened.
 This will help keep the freezer temperature from fluctuating, which can lead to freezer burn.

 Making meals out of the meat/poultry/fish and produce you buy as soon as you get them home from the grocery store is another way to ensure that your food doesn’t get wasted and forgotten about at the back of the freezer.

-If you use our Saving Dinner Freezer Menus in your meal rotations, you know that I always advise you freeze meals in heavy-duty zipper-stye bags, noting the date and name of the dish on the outside of the bag.
+If you use our Saving Dinner Freezer Menus in your meal rotations, you know that I always advise you to freeze meals in heavy-duty zipper-stye bags, noting the date and name of the dish on the outside of the bag.